 botany, Dr. Bruederle taught high school biology.

-Currently, she is examining college students' use of principle-based
+Laurel Hartley is currently examining college students' use of principle-based

 reasoning about the carbon cycle and how teaching strategies increase